The Heir Chronicles: Characters

 Joseph “Seph” McCauley: A very powerful Wizard who doesn't know how to control his powers due to being an orphan.
 He is in seek of a Wizard to train him, however his lawyers, trying to keep out of the trouble, send him to a boarding school where the nightmares are worse than anything he had ever experienced before.

 Jason Haley: An orphaned Wizard whose specialty is illusion.

 Madison Moss: an Anaweir with an incredible ability and a soft spot for a certain Wizard.
 Originally from the South where she was incorrectly called a witch for having strange things happening around her.

 Leander Hastings: A powerful wizard on the council of Wizards who is fighting for Wizards to have less power over the other magical communities.

 Will Childers: Jack's friend who helps him while along on his journey.

+Film Adaptation

+Walt Disney Studios Motion Pictures purchased the film rights.